DataDog/documentation/content/guides/autodiscovery.md

 For Kubernetes, you can follow our [Kubernetes Integration](http://docs.datadoghq.com/integrations/kubernetes/) to create a DaemonSet.
 We also have [Amazon ECS integration instructions](http://docs.datadoghq.com/integrations/ecs/) available.

-By default, the Datadog Agent includes Service Discovery support for:
+By default, the Datadog Agent includes Autodiscovery support for:

 - Apache Web Server
 - Consul